The Thirteen Problems: The Tuesday Night Club

 The people in the room deliver their various theories as to who the murderer is, but neglect to ask Miss Marple, until Sir Henry politely points out the omission.
 Miss Marple witters on about a similar case involving a local family (to which Raymond cannot see any relevance) until she suddenly asks Sir Henry if Gladys confessed, and says that she hopes Mr Jones will hang for what he made the poor girl do.
 The letter in the hotel room was to Gladys.
 Hundreds and thousands refers to sweets sprinkled atop the dessert; Mr Jones had mixed arsenic with them and given them to Gladys to use for the trifle.
 Miss Clark had not eaten the dessert (due to her diet) and Mr Jones scraped off the poisoned sweets.
 Sir Henry confirms that Miss Marple is correct.
-Mr Jones had got Gladys pregnant and used a promise of marriage after his wife's death to induce the girl to commit murder.
+Mr Jones had got Gladys pregnant and used a promise of marriage after his wife's death to persuade the girl to commit murder.
 He then married someone else.
 The baby died shortly after its birth and Gladys confessed while dying.